Konsolka/doom_nukem/README.md

 #### TODO:
 ##### reading:
 - THINGS	V
 - LINEDEFS	V
 - SIDEDEFS	V
 - VERTEXES	V
-- SEGS
+- SEGS		V
-- SSECTORS
+- SSECTORS	V
 - NODES
 - REJECT
 - BLOCKMAP

+### New idea
+- Search for quake map files and gzdoom because they have not horizontal floor and much more cooler